Patient0/ChessPuzzle/README.md

 Total solutions: 8
 ```
-If there are two many solutions to print, it instead works like this:
+If there are too many solutions to print, it instead works like this:

 ```
 Enter rows